LinuxForHealth/health-patterns/microservices/terminology/README.md

 ```shell
 kubectl apply -f kubernetes.yml
 ```
-> **_NOTE:_**  If multiple instances will be deployed on a single cluster,
+> **_NOTE:_**  If multiple instances will be deployed on a single cluster, each instance's
-> each instance's persistent volume must have a unique name.
-The helm chart
+> persistent volume must have a unique name.
+The helm chart in ~/.../alvearie-ingestion/
-> does this automatically, but for a manual install you must change
+> does this automatically, but for a manual install you must change "`deid-config-pv`" in
-> "`terminology-config-pv`" in `kuvernetes.yml` to some unique name for each instance.
+> `kubernetes.yml` to some unique name for each instance.

 ## Usage
 | Action | Method | Endpoint | Body | Parameters | Returns on Success |